digital-asset/docs.daml.com/docs/2.6.4/docs/daml/reference/contract-keys.rst

 The primary purpose of contract keys is to provide a stable, and possibly meaningful, identifier that can be used in Daml to fetch contracts.
 There are two functions to perform such lookups: :ref:`fetchbykey` and :ref:`lookupbykey`.
 Both types of lookup are performed at interpretation time on the submitting Participant Node, on a best-effort basis.
 Currently, that best-effort means lookups only return contracts if the submitting Party is a stakeholder of that contract.

 In particular, the above means that if multiple commands are submitted simultaneously, all using contract lookups to find and consume a given contract, there will be contention between these commands, and at most one will succeed.
+For more information, see the section on `Avoiding Contention <../resource-management/contention-avoiding.html>`__.

 Limiting key usage to stakeholders also means that keys cannot be used to access a divulged contract, i.e. there can be cases where `fetch` succeeds and `fetchByKey` does not.
 See the example at the end of this section for details.